sudorandom/kmcd.dev/content/posts/2026/grpc-web-should-have-replaced-grpc/index.md

 gRPC did a lot right.

 It turned Protocol Buffers from "how do I encode this struct?" into "how do I define this API?"
-You write a schema, generate clients and servers, and now you have typed messages, streaming, deadlines, cancellation, interceptors, and a cross-language contract that mostly works the way it says it will.
+You write a schema, generate clients and servers, and now you have typed messages, streaming, deadlines, cancellation, interceptors, and generated code in different languages that stays tied to the same contract.

 For backend systems, that bargain is great.
 If you control the clients, servers, load balancers, and deployment environment, gRPC is a very nice tool.
 I use it.
 I like it.